 Choi Bok Yeol the 2nd Doju of Korean Hapkiyusul died in 1987.

-Yong-Sul-Choi since January 15, 1985, and the only one ever received a
+the Doju Scroll from the late Grandpatriarch Yong-Sul-Choi on January 15, 1985, and the only

 Kim Yun Sang